 Can I participate in trials that aren’t in my area?

 Sometimes.
-It often comes down to the willingness of the trial coordinators to accept people into their trial, and issues with funding.
+It often comes down to issues with safety or funding.
 No matter where the trial is based, it’s always worth asking your doctor about it.

 If I travel to a trial, are my costs covered?

 Occasionally funding from travel is covered by those running the trial.
 If you’re travelling from out of the local area, your DHB might fund your travel if the treatment is considered essential.
 You may have to pay for your own travel, but it is possible to apply for grants.

 I’ve seen a trial on this database that I’m interested in, but my doctor hasn’t brought it up.
 Can I still participate?

 Possibly.
 Get in touch with the coordinator of the trial you’re interested in, and ask them about your eligibility then discuss the trial with your doctor.
 You can find the contact details on the trial information pages in the clinical trials database.

 What are the different phases in a clinical trial?